HiltonRoscoe/CDFPrototype/schematron/README.md

 ```

 > The compiled schematron files reference the `xsd`s found on the NIST GitHub repository.
 Therefore, this step is optional, however, if the url of the files change or network connectivity is restricted, the transforms will not run correctly.

+- Ensure `xsi:schemaLocation` is specified in the instance file.
+Failure to do so may cause false negatives.

 - Run the command having the form of: